Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_ccl_sales.md

-# Staging Model: staging_ccl_sales
+# Staging Model: stg_ccl_sales

 ## Overview
-The `staging_ccl_sales` model is responsible for extracting, cleaning, and transforming raw CCL sales data from the POS system.
+The `stg_ccl_sales` model is responsible for extracting, cleaning, and transforming raw CCL sales data from the POS system.
 The data is sourced from the `raw_ccl_sales` table in the `pos` schema.
 This model renames columns, casts data types, and derives key identifiers to ensure the data is ready for downstream processing and analytics.

 ## Source Data
 - **Source Table:** `pos.raw_ccl_sales`